tlawson49/Minecraft/README.md

 However, it is not a good idea to start mining at any height in this range because the chances of ancient debris generating at most Y levels are quite low.
 On average, players will find the largest amount of ancient debris at Y 15.

+### Commands

+/help - Shows a list of all available commands

+/tp - Teleport

+/summon - Delivers an in-game entity to your location

+/difficulty - Root command for changing difficulty setting

+/weather - Root command for managing weather in your world

+/gamemode - Root command for selecting game mode

+/locate - The root command for finding structural coordinates in your world

+/tell - Root command for easy private messaging

+/time - Root command for managing the time of day

+/testfor - Root command for counting in-game objects and entities

+/give - Gives <player> [Amount] <Item name>s.
+If [Data Value] or [NBT data tag] is specified, that data will be put into the item/block.

+/kill - Deals 1000 void damage to [player].
+If no player is specified, you kill yourself.

+/enchant - Enchants the item in the <player>s hand with <ID>.

+/xp - Gives <amount> xp to <player>, or <amount>L levels to <player>.

+/seed - Tells the world seed.

 ### Mods

 MrCrayfish's Furniture Mod - https://www.curseforge.com/minecraft/mc-mods/mrcrayfish-furniture-mod